CounterpartyXCP/Website/src/content/header/header.md

 ---
-title: The Original DeFi and NFT Protocol on Bitcoin
+title: The original defi and nft protocol on Bitcoin
 description: >-
   Create, trade, and innovate with smart contracts and digital assets on the Bitcoin blockchain.